Deviation in pharma is unavoidable, but how you detect, assess, and resolve it is what protects patients and product quality.

 The risk rating is derived by multiplying the Severity (S), Probability (P) of Occurrence, and Detectability (D) to identify the criticality level.
 You should define at least 2 levels for what is acceptable and what is not acceptable based on your product.

-Building a CAPA action plan
+#4 Build a robust CAPA action plan

 Once the root cause analysis is completed and the cause leading to the event is found, appropriate corrective and preventive actions (CAPAs) should be identified and documented in an action plan response to the investigation.
-Corrective actions are taken to correct the issue, while preventive actions are taken to prevent deviations and non-conformities.
-Depending on the risk assessment outcome, sometimes no action is needed.

-In the previous sections, we discussed how to handle a deviation, conduct investigations, and perform root cause analysis.
 Once you do everything correctly up to this step, it’s time to execute the actions that you’ve planned.
-This should be very straightforward as you have already found the root cause and planned actions to resolve it.
+This should be very straightforward, as you have already found the root cause and planned actions to resolve it.

-CAPA effectiveness checks
+#5 Monitor CAPA effectiveness with regular checks

 CAPA effectiveness should be monitored and assessed regularly.
+Auditors and inspectors expect manufacturers to demonstrate that their quality system is effective.

-The auditors and inspectors expect manufacturers to demonstrate that their quality system is effective.
-A system should be able to identify problems quickly and implement effective preventive and corrective actions but at the same time be able to show that it is also effective.
+A system should be able to identify problems quickly and implement effective preventive and corrective actions, but at the same time be able to show that it is also effective.
 Therefore, the system should have a built-in effectiveness verification system to check actions taken.

 Remember that this phase corresponds to the “C” (Check) phase of the Deming Cycle: PDCA (Plan, Do, Check and Act).
 If the CAPA process is unsuccessful or only partially successful, another CAPA process must be initiated.